-A wireless security camera is a lot like a webcam, except it can sit anywhere in your house and connects to your local wireless network as well as the internet.
-With this kind of camera, you can keep watch on your house from around the corner or from another country via a computer, smartphone or tablet, helping to ensure peace of mind that comes from knowing your home is under a watchful eye.
+A wireless security camera is like a webcam, except it can sit anywhere in your house and connect to your local wireless network as well as the internet.
+With this kind of camera, you can keep watch on your house from around the corner or from another country via a computer, smartphone or tablet, helping to give you the peace of mind that comes from knowing your home is under a watchful eye.

 Once largely disregarded because they were too technical for the average user to set up, wireless security cameras have come a long way.
 Most now come with software that allows you to access photos and videos through your smartphone, as well as a web-connected computer, no matter where you are in the world.
 Setting them up takes just a few minutes and just about anybody can do it.

 But most wireless units will need access to a power point.
-It's generally easier to do this than to have an ethernet point, or a long run of unsightly blue ethernet cable, unless your home is properly wired for ethernet through skirting boards (though relatively few homes are).
+It's generally easier to do this than to have a long run of unsightly blue ethernet cable, unless your home is properly wired for ethernet through skirting boards (relatively few homes are).

-- Resolution: Is it high-definition or lower?
+- Resolution: Is it high-definition?
 This will affect picture quality and upload speeds.